eugeniobruno/minitest-bender/README.md

 ## Features

-Based on [minitest-colorin](https://github.com/gabynaiman/minitest-colorin/), the minitest-bender reporter gives you colored output including:
+Based on [minitest-colorin](https://github.com/gabynaiman/minitest-colorin/), the minitest-bender reporter offers you colored output including:

 * Status, running time, name and message for each test/expectation, grouped by class/context
 * Details of skips, failures and errors in three different sections, with diffs, backtraces and commands to rerun each single test